IBM/universal-connectors/filter-plugin/logstash-filter-azure-postgresql-guardium/README.md

 6. Connection string for a eventhub:
     1. In the list of event hubs, select your event hub.
     2. On the Event Hubs instance page, go to **settings**  >  **shared access policies** > **Add**.
-    3. In shared access policies click on add button from top.
+    3. In shared access policies click **add**.
     4. Provide the name to policy and choose **manage** from the permissions and create the policy.
     5. Take the value of the primary key - connection string from the policy (this is required for an input plug-in).
-    6. The value of the Primary Key - Connection String will be used in the parameter **event_hub_connections** in the input of the plugin.
+    6. The value of the primary key - connection string will be used in the parameter **event_hub_connections** in the input of the plug-in.

 7. Stream logs to an event hub:
     1. Go to the server in your Azure portal.
     2. From **Monitoring**, select **Diagnostics settings** and do either of the following:
         1. Change existing settings by selecting **Edit setting**.
         2. Add new settings by selecting **Add diagnostics setting**.
-        3. To add new settings, do following:
+        3. To add new settings, do the following:
             1. Give the setting a name.
             2. Select **PostgreSQLLogs** from **categories**.
             3. In **Destination details**, choose **stream to an event hub**.